cthoyt/cthoyt.github.io/_posts/2021-09-28-prefix-glossary.md

 even if it is not itself a controlled vocabulary, is a **semantic space**.

 The term _local identifier_ is synonymous with _identifier_ and _accession_,
-but has the added qualifier _local_ as a reminder that two controlled vocabularies may use the same one.
+but has the added qualifier _local_ as a reminder that two semantic spaces may use the same one.
 For example, the [Chemical Entities of Biological Interest (ChEBI)](https://www.ebi.ac.uk/chebi) entry for [6-methoxy-2-octaprenyl-1,4-benzoquinone](https://www.ebi.ac.uk/chebi/searchId.do?chebiId=CHEBI:1234) and the [Human Disease Ontology (DOID)](https://bioregistry.io/doid) entry for [gender identity disorder](https://www.ebi.ac.uk/ols/ontologies/doid/terms?obo_id=DOID:1234)